Contents

 Landlords must physically appear on the date and time and show up at the appointed hearing courtroom.
 Bring whatever evidence (including witnesses who will give testimony) you need to prove your claim.

 Expect the court clerk to swear you in and ask you to promise to tell the court the truth.
-Expect to provide your testimony to the court along with whatever documentary evidence you have that proves your claim.
+You will have to provide your testimony to the court along with whatever documentary evidence you have that proves your claim.
 Keep in mind that, at the very least, you are expected to bring a copy of your complaint, the lease the tenant signed, and a copy of the three-day or seven-day notice.

 Should you be successful in proving the claims made in your complaint, the judge will issue a legal judgment declaring you the winner of your dispute.
 This legal document is then given to the county clerk’s office.
 In turn, the clerk will provide you with a Writ of Possession.

-Eviction Process if Tenant does not reply
+Eviction Process if Tenant Does Not Reply

 In the event your tenant doesn’t bother to answer the complaint, once five days pass, file a default judgment motion with the clerk of court.
 You will be given a motion hearing time and date with the judge slated to hear your case.